karanx9/CucumberProject/README.md

-Naaptol Selenium-TestNG-POM Project
+Naaptol Selenium-BDD Cucumber Project

-This project uses Selenium WebDriver with TestNG and Page Object Model to automate testing of the Consumer Electronics section on the Naaptol website.
+This project uses Selenium WebDriver with TestNG and BDD Cucumber to automate testing of the Consumer Electronics section on the Naaptol website.

 ## 1. Technology Stack